SeisSol/precomputed-seissol/README.md

 Note: There seems to be something broken with the traction part of the faultreceiver output on the master branch as it outputs strange values.
 In particular the quantity `Ts0` at initial time does not have the same value as `T_s` in the header.

+## TPVahsp
+Reference computed on August 31, 2023, with commit `9b1b0ec9`.

+This is not a SCEC benchmark, but SISMOWINE benchmark for anisotropic materials.
+We call it TPVahsp nonetheless, for consistency.

 ## TPVyoffe
 Reference computed on July 15 2022, with commit `153338af`.